-At closing, the trustee will open a bank account with SCH on behalf of the issuer: the treasury account.
+At closing, the trustee will open a bank account with SAN on the issuer's behalf: the treasury account.
 This account will hold the reserve fund, all the collections made during the three months before a note payment date, and any other amounts in connection with the mortgage loans and unsecured loans.